There are some steps that can be taken to reduce second-hand smoke in multi-unit housing. These could include:

 - Note drawbacks to HEPA system such as expense and potential condensation problems depending on the climate.
 Many high-rise apartment buildings have pressurization systems in the hallways and pressuring individual units may interfere with the building ventilation system.

 - Clean, change or install

 While improved ventilation can remove the odour of smoke and the source of eye and throat irritation, no ventilation system can reduce exposure to the toxic chemicals in second-hand smoke to an acceptable level.

-Speak with residents
+Speak with residents and co-op supports

 - Talk to the person who is smoking.
 They may not realize that the smoke is a problem for you.
 Focus on solutions such as asking the neighbor to smoke outside.

 - Share information about second-hand smoke in co-op newsletters or online site for residents.

 - A survey of members about second-hand smoke exposure and interest in a no-smoking policy for the condominium could be conducted to determine how to move forward.

 - Consider contacting co-op support agencies and networks such as the Co-operative Housing Federation of Canada (Ontario), and Ontario Co-Operative Association